isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-heel-pain-when-walking.markdown

 -

 Cons:
-- The rubber outsole wears off quickly according to some reviews
+- The rubber outsoleÂ wears off quickly according to some reviews

 ### [7.
 New Balance Men's Fresh Foam 1080 V10 Heel Pain Running Shoe](https://www.amazon.com/dp/B07RP19FKW/?tag=p-policy-20)
 New Balance Men's Fresh Foam 1080 V10 offers crucial heel and arch support for people with heel pain and plantar fasciitis.
 The shoe has excellent cushioning, best shock absorption, and a wide toe box to accommodate